IDP-L211/simulation/Project_Overview.md

 Once it sees their corresponding block, it will move towards it, collect and return it to it’s area

+Need fallback for no block in terms of determing next position to go to

 ### Ideas for Final Design

 Scoop up all blocks into robot and carry to goal.